ByAUJay

 Practical Notes

-- Transaction Fees: Account for network fees on both chains.
+- Transaction Fees: Don’t forget to check the network fees for both chains.

-- Blockchain Compatibility: Ensure both blockchains support HTLCs or compatible smart contract features.
+- Blockchain Compatibility: Make sure that both blockchains can handle HTLCs or have similar smart contract features.

 Best Practices for Implementing Secure Cross-Chain Atomic Swaps